-2.2 Energy
+2.2.
+Energy

-Cooperation in the field of oil and gas
+Both Sides agreed to examine the opportunities for strengthening bilateral cooperation in the energy sector, including fields of oil, gas and renewables, primarily hydropower .

-The Sides agreed to examine the opportunities for strengthening bilateral cooperation in the oil and gas sector, including through a more intense dialogue on energy projects of regional importance with an impact both in the Caspian and Black Sea areas and on Europe's energy security;
+Both Sides agreed to cooperate for the purposes of supporting Georgian Transmission System Operator -TSO (JSC Georgian State Electrosystem) in the process of getting observer membership status into ENTSO-E (European Networks of Transmission System Operators (electricity).

-The Sides reaffirmed their support for the future development of the AGRI project, based on favorable final conclusions of the Feasibility Study and for encouraging the shareholders to continue to contribute to his progress.
-At the same time, the Romanian side expressed its openness to start the demarches in order to organize during this year a new meeting of the Energy Ministers from the shareholders' countries of the AGRI project in order to reaffirm their political support for this project, which exploit the natural resources of Azerbaijan and also the strategic positions of Georgia, Romania and Hungary, providing an alternative source of gas for energy market in Europe;
+Both Sides affirmed their support for the future development of the White Stream and Trans Caspian Gas Pipeline projects, and expressed their openness to start the demarches in order to organize a new meeting of the Energy Ministers from the shareholders' countries of the White Stream project and sign a Memorandum of Understanding in the course of this year in order to reaffirm their political support for this project, providing an alternative source of gas for energy market in Europe.
+At the same time, both Sides agreed to support the White Stream project in obtaining a PCI status at the level and create a joint working group for its advancement.

-The Romanian side emphasized the importance of intensifying international cooperation as a decisive factor in the implementation of projects to diversify sources and routes of energy supply, in order to increase energy security;
+In addition, both Sides underlined the importance of the development of the Southern Gas Corridor for reinforcing the energy security of the EU and the countries involved and reaffirmed their commitment to develop new energy transit projects aimed at transportation of hydrocarbons from the Republic of Azerbaijan and Central Asian states to the European Union market and to promote the best use of the European Union strategies and instruments to this effect, In this regard, both Sides welcomed the ongoing initiatives including Azerbaijan-Georgia-Romania Interconnector.

-The Romanian side conveyed also to the Georgian side, the Romanian companies' interest to cooperate in intensifying bilateral cooperation in the oil and gas sector between Romania and Republic of Georgia, based on energy partnerships; cooperation with the Caspian countries, including Republic of Georgia in exploration, exploitation and transport of natural gas in order to identify potential viable natural gas transport routes and the possibility of identifying common interests in participating in some regional gas transport projects.
+The Romanian side conveyed to the Georgian side, the Romanian companies' interest to cooperate in intensifying bilateral cooperation in the oil and gas sector between Romania and Georgia, based on energy partnerships; cooperation with the Caspian countries, including Georgia in exploration, exploitation and transport of natural gas in order to identify potential viable natural gas transport routes and the possibility of identifying common interests in participating in some regional gas transport projects.

-2.3 Transport
+2.3.
+Transport

-The two Sides agreed to convene the Joint Commission on Road Transport in the course of 2017, which will analyze the issues related to the carriage of goods by road, the establishment of the quota of authorizations and the exchange of information on the legislation in this field.
+Both Sides agreed to convene the Joint Commission on Road Transport in the course of 2017, which will analyze the issues related to the carriage of goods by road, the quota of authorizations and the exchange of information on the legislation in this field.

-The Romanian side presented opportunities for the development of the Romanian-Georgian bilateral co-operation in the freight transport on the Black Sea - Caspian route, with priority being given to capitalizing Constanta port as a "gateway to Europe" for cargo traffic from the Caspian Sea and the Far East, through the ports of Constanta and Batumi / Poti.
+Romanian side presented opportunities for the development of the Georgian-Romanian bilateral co-operation in the freight transport on the Black Sea - Caspian route, in terms of increasing cargo traffic from the Caspian Sea and the Far East, through the ports of Constanta and Batumi / Poti.